google/fully-homomorphic-encryption/transpiler/README.md

 ### FHE IR Translation stage

-The library includes two options for this stage:
+The system includes two options for this stage:

 1. By default, the FHE IR Transpiler parses the Booleanified graph and traverses it in topological-sort order.